-- ⇒ Staff, participant and carer satisfaction with the management provided, assessed 1-hour post randomisation. - \Rightarrow Healthcare resource use and costs incurred from time of randomisation until ED discharge. - \Rightarrow Healthcare resource use and costs incurred from time of randomisation until hospital discharge. - Clinician assessment of whether successful sedation was achieved at 1-hour post randomisation. - ⇒ Whether a participant is administered their randomised medication or not. - Whether a participant is administered the prescribed weight-based dose or not.
+- ⇒ Staff, participant and carer satisfaction with the management provided, assessed 1 hour hour post randomisation. - ⇒ Healthcare resource use and costs incurred from time of randomisation until ED discharge. - ⇒ Healthcare resource use and costs incurred from time of randomisation until hospital discharge. - Clinician assessment of whether successful sedation was achieved at 1-hour post randomisation. - ⇒ Whether a participant ingests their randomised medication or not. - Whether a participant ingests the prescribed weight-based dose or not.